 The truth is, the NAACP has been our ally in this fight for years now.
 Back in 2009, the NAACP’s then-Chairman, Julian Bond, gave a rousing speech at the National Equality March in Washington, DC.
 He had this to say:

 “We know that good things can come, and they don’t come to those who wait—but they come to those who agitate.
 Forty-six years ago, I was in another march, at the other end of this mall.
 Marching with me then were a quarter of a million others—white and black and brown, women and men, gay and straight.
 And standing at the podium, at the feet of the statue of Abraham Lincoln, right beside Martin Luther King Jr., was the gay man who brought us all here that day, who organized the march, Bayard Rustin.
 It doesn’t matter the rational—religious, cultural, pseudoscientific—no people of good will should oppose marriage equality.
 When my neighbor enjoys protection from discrimination, he or she becomes my ally in defending the rights we all share.”

 Today at NCLR, we’re celebrating this historic announcement.
 Black leaders have been among our staunchest defenders in fight after fight for full equality, and, with this weekend’s historic announcement, that partnership got a little stronger.

-Likewise, as LGBT advocates, we must be allies ourselves.
-We must recognize that racial justice is an LGBT issue both because of its importance to LGBT people of color and because of its centrality in the broader fight for equality in which we are all engaged.
+Likewise, as LGBTQ advocates, we must be allies ourselves.
+We must recognize that racial justice is an LGBTQ issue both because of its importance to LGBTQ people of color and because of its centrality in the broader fight for equality in which we are all engaged.
 When we join with others to stand up for the dignity and equality of all people, we are immeasurably stronger.
 We salute the NAACP for its historic leadership and for once again blazing a trail that will make it easier for many others to follow.